coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/enhanced-media-library/readme.txt

 Support is free for both versions of the plugin.
 "PRO"-users do not have priority.
 We do out best to respond in 24 hours if not sooner.

+= Available Languages =

+You can see available translations and their progress here: https://translate.wordpress.org/projects/wp-plugins/enhanced-media-library Many thanks to all involved!

-= Available Languages (Assistance with the translation is highly appreciated) =
+Assistance with the translation is highly appreciated!

-* French
-* Dutch
-* German
-* Hebrew
-* Japanese (thanks to Sakuma)
-* Korean
-* Polish
-* Spanish (thanks to Jose Antonio Ruiz)
-* Swedish

-Many thanks to the authors of the translations!
-If you wish to be credited here please just let us know what name and URL we have to use.

 = Compatibility with Other Plugins =